-This is covered both qualified and absolute privilege.
+This is covered by both qualified and absolute privilege.
 Professional communication between an advocate and client in connection with litigation is absolutely privileged as was held in More v.
 Weaver.

-Other communications which have nothing to do with litigation e.g. the drawing of a client’s will are covered qualified privilege.
+Other communications which have nothing to do with litigation e.g. the drawing of a client’s will are covered by qualified privilege.
 The general restriction is that the communication has to be a professional one for it to be privileged and also that the relationship of advocate – client must be proved.

 What passes between and advocate and a client if the relationship has been established is privileged if, within a very wide and generous ambit of interpretation, it is fairly referable to the relationship, or, put in another way, per Lord Atkin in Minter v.
 Priest.;

 “If it consists of personal communications passing for the purpose of getting or giving professional advice.”